-- A review of the application and supporting pack of documentary evidence such as policies, processes, reports etc. The Secretariat will contact the applicant and highlight these areas for further investigation during the site visit.
-Where sufficient evidence has not been provided, or no evidence exists for applicable controls then the assessment will proceed to stage 3. - Arrangements made for the on-site audit to validate the assertions made in the submission.
+- A review of the application and supporting pack of documentary evidence such as policies, processes, reports etc. Where sufficient evidence has not been provided, or no evidence exists for applicable controls then the assessment will proceed to stage 3. - 2.
+Arrangements made for the on-site audit to validate the assertions made in the submission, if this is deemed necessary by the assessor.

 Applicants should factor in the ideal timescale (as indicated in the flowchart in Section 2) and ensure that they have the staff and systems available within the site visit period.